Manjil-Karki/imageFeaturesExtraction-Visualization/README.md

 # Image Feature Extraction And Visualization

-The code in this repo extract features from images and visualize them using python Dash Features like:
+The code in this repo extract features from images and visualize them using plotly then present using python dash in web-page format. some features are:
 * Color Space
 * color Histogram
 * some Metadata